Metron (character)

 Metron is a fictional antihero appearing in American comic books published by DC Comics.
+A member of the New Gods, he is an amoral and neutral collector of knowledge.
+He is commonly seen in the Mobius Chair, which can travel across time and space.

+Metron has been adapted into various works featuring the New Gods.
+He is voiced by Daniel Dae Kim in Justice League Unlimited and Phil LaMarr in Young Justice.

 Publication history

 Metron first appeared in New Gods #1 (February–March 1971) and was created by Jack Kirby for his Fourth World series.
 He was based on Leonard Nimoy's portrayal of the Star Trek character Spock and designed as a character who "would frequently change sides (between New Genesis and Apokolips)".
-The Metrons in Star Trek serve a similar capacity in the episode "Arena", seeking to settle a conflict in their star system by pitting Kirk against the captain of a Gorn ship who attacked a nearby outpost.
-The single Metron seen on screen vaguely resembles a young male in a silver toga, another visual connection to the "gods of old" and completely disinterested in taking sides.
+The Metrons in Star Trek serve a similar capacity in the episode "Arena", seeking to settle a conflict in their star system by pitting Kirk against a Gorn captain.